rgilks/royal-game-of-ur-cli/README.md

 - [Minimax Algorithm](./docs/minimax.md)
 - [Monte Carlo Tree Search (MCTS)](./docs/mcts.md)

-## Game Rules

-For a comprehensive explanation of the game rules, please see the [Game Rules Documentation](./docs/rules.md).

 ## Technologies Used

 This project utilizes a variety of technologies and tools: